Welcome to Year 5!

 Empowering English

 In English this term, we will explore a range of quality texts - both fiction and non-fiction!
 We will use the Write Stuff approaches developed by Jane Considine to improve our writing.
-Our first narrative unit will be Cosmic.
-We will then develop our understanding of the features of non-chronological reports learning about Emperor Penguins.
+Our first fiction unit will be based on the story Gorilla by Anthony Browne.
+We will then develop our understanding of the features of recount to write a journal.

 We will also be focusing on reading comprehension, spelling, punctuation and grammar.